iainduncani/JavaCohesionVisualiser/README.md

 This will create an HTML page in the directory you run the command from and open a browser to show the cohesion visualisation.

 ## Example diagram
 Generated for the class [SiteDocuments.java](https://github.com/gameontext/gameon-map/blob/master/map-app/src/main/java/org/gameontext/map/db/SiteDocuments.java).
+Note how the "query" methods on the right hand side are their own little island, this is a good example of a potential new class to handle the querying.

 ![cohesion diagram for SiteDocuments.java](example.png)